-Although I had Cauldron in my collection, which Fiona seems to take some inspiration from (even though they’re both from 1985), I always preferred to take a ride with the baddest witch of the coven.
+Although I already had Cauldron in my collection of pirated titles, which Fiona seems to take some inspiration from (even though they’re both from 1985), I always preferred to take a ride with the baddest witch of the coven.
 Why?
-I’ll tell you.

-Game design lesson #1: if your game is repetitive, make it less boring
+If the game is repetitiive, just make it less boring

-The plot sees the witch Fiona, robbed of her powers by the coven because she’s apparently too evil, flying and shooting her way through 12 levels in the hopes of getting them back.
-I guess it’s one of those 80’s C64 titles where you play as the villain?
-I should talk about Mad Doctor someday…
+The plot sees the witch Fiona, robbed of her powers by the coven – because she’s apparently too evil (ah well) – flying and shooting her way through 12 levels in the hopes of getting them back.
+One would guess it’s one of those 80’s C64 titles where the player is actually the villain, even though the enemies seem to be mostly evil anyway.
+Also, that reminds I should definitely get to write about Mad Doctor someday.

-Those levels are the most interesting to play, since the player is required to balance between trying to quickly reach the required magical level in the cauldron and trying not to get hurt by enemies.
+Naturally, the platforming levels are the most interesting to play, since the player is required to balance between trying to quickly reach the required magical level in the cauldron and not getting hit by the enemies.

-Game design lesson #2 : if you want to design Hell, then make it fun to play
+Should one wish to design Hell, make it fun to play

-Fiona Rides Out is an interesting case in game design since it does many things right while introducing some novel concepts, which, alas, aren’t well thought out.
-Since the gameplay just repeats in the two levels, it ends up being a bit repetitive, but it offers enough variation to not worn out its welcome and it’s still relatively enjoyable, Hell being the one exception.
+Fiona Rides Out is an interesting case in game design since it doesn’t particularly innovate in its ordinary shoot em up and platforming levels, but the broth is indeed a tasty one.
+Unfortunately several of its novel concepts aren’t perfectly designed: with the gameplay endlessly repeating between two simple style of gameplays, it ends up being a bit repetitive, but offers enough variation to not worn out its welcome and remains relatively enjoyable, Hell being the one exception.

 To be honest, I always preferred Fiona to Cauldron, that game was way more repetitive and also harder to control, as well as being less macabre.
 Now, Cauldron 2… that’s a story for another time.